goliviero/software_get_started/git_tutorial/README.rst

 Step 4: Commit new staged files
 -------------------------------

-After  stagging your  file, we  want to  commit your  new file  to the branch we are working on.
-For now, we are on the ``main`` branch.
+After stagging your  new files at step  3, we want to  commit your new file to the branch we are working  on.
+For now, we are on the ``main`` branch which is the only one for the moment.

 .. code:: sh